 All Nippon Airways Mileage Club is a great program that provides excellent value for the miles, not only for their low award rates but also for the fact that ANA has consistently been ranked as one of the world’s best airlines by Skytrax.

-ANA uses two different award charts; one for redemptions on their own flights and one for redemptions on Star Alliance.
-We’ve identified business class redemptions between North America and Japan as one of the best uses of ANA miles.
-Depending on the seasonality a round trip award ticket in business class will set you back 75,000 – 90,000 miles per person, a seriously good deal.
+ANA uses two different award charts; one for redemptions on its own flights and one for redemptions on Star Alliance.
+We’ve identified Business Class redemptions between North America and Japan as one of the best uses of ANA miles.
+Depending on the seasonality, a round-trip award ticket in Business Class will set you back 75,000 – 90,000 miles per person — a seriously good deal!

 In addition to the miles, taxes and fuel surcharges need to be paid.
-Up until recently ANA only charged airport taxes, but this has since changed and fuel surcharged have been re-imposed.
+Up until recently ANA only charged airport taxes, but this has since changed, and fuel surcharges have been re-imposed.
 Expect to pay around $350-$500 per person in addition to the miles, which is still very reasonable.

 ANA is also one of few airline frequent flyer programs that still offers the opportunity to book round the world awards.
 The cost in miles is based on the class of travel and the distance flown in miles:

 A typical Round-the-world itinerary spanning 25,001-29,000 miles in flown distance will set you back 170,000 miles.